Trucks etc.

 typical of the way Mick worked.

-Mick's work car is the Ford F100 truck.
+Mick's everyday work car is the Ford F100 truck.
 Mick's,

 a complete strip and rebuild.
 The Cleaveland V8 that